 Lactose intolerance, or 'alactasia', can have hereditary causes, but it can also have medical causes.
 Certain treatments can lead to temporary or permanent lactose intolerance, regardless of the age of the individual concerned.
-Because everyone can be affected by lactose intolerance at some stage in their lives, from childhood to adulthood, it is important to know how to identify the signs and symptoms of this digestive pathology.
+Because everyone can be affected by lactose intolerance at some point in their lives, from childhood to adulthood, It is important to know how to identify the signs of this digestive pathology.

 What is lactose intolerance?